kilroy-code/rules/README.md

 ```
 Note that none of the Rule code does anything at all with `async` or `await`.
 It does not need to.
 An application that uses this, e.g., to display an inspector of _Widgets_, could show Promise values as `...`, and then show the resolved value.
 But neither the author of the UI, nor the author of the _Widget_ Rules, needs to know anything about the internals of which Widget rules might temporarily be a `Promise` vs which do not.

-This is very convenient, especially when working with code produced by other with which you are not familiar or which may be changing -- including code that is changing as you use it!
+This is very convenient, especially when working with code produced by others with which you are not familiar or which may be changing -- including code that is changing as you use it!
 But there is an important reason for it beyond convenience.
 In some systems, particularly distributed systems, it is very important that the system (or some well-defined portion of the system) produce deterministically identical results on different computers.
-This is difficult when some result involve user interactions and communications over the network (that may take different amounts of time for different users).
-When combined with memoization, above, the magic resolution of `Promises` makes it possible to know that once a Rule has an answer on each system, it will be the same answer on each system regardless of how long things took, or what order the dependents were computed in.
-(This is assuming that the Rules do not depend on side effects, such as incrementing a set of order-dependent counters.)
+This is difficult when some results involve user interactions and communications over the network (which may take different amounts of time for different users).
+When combined with memoization, above, the magic resolution of `Promises` makes it practical to write a system in which a Rules resolved value is the same on each system regardless of how long things took, or what order the dependents were computed in.
+(This is assuming that the Rules do not depend on side effects, such as incrementing a set of order-dependent counters, or providing different asynchronous networked answers for different users.)

 ## Pitfalls and Common Mistakes

-- Non-Rule code can refer to Rules (using ordinary property syntax), but it won't get the magic Promise resolution.
+- Non-Rule code can refer to Rules (using ordinary property syntax), but:

+ - The non-Rule code won't magically update when there is an update to the Rules it references.
+ - It won't get the magic Promise resolution.
 For example, if non-Rule code references a Rule that happens to be a Promise at the time, the non-Rule will have to arrange its own `await` or `then`.

 - Rule code can refer to non-Rule code, including non-Rule properties, but it won't  track changes (e.g., assignments) to non-Rule properties.

 - A single Rule can have code that refers to _multiple_ other Rules that are `async` or have `Promise` values.
 That works.
 However, portions of the Rule may execute multiple times.
 For example, suppose there is a Rule like:

 ```
-computeSomething() {
+get computeSomething() {
   const fooResult = this.foo;
   console.log('Got resolved foo:', fooResult);
   const barResult = this.bar;